gammasim/simtools/docs/source/coding_guidelines.md

 Docstrings following the Numpy style must be added to any public function, class or method.
 It is also recommended to add docstrings-like comments to private functions.

-In applications, the modules should contain docstrings with a general description, command line parameters, and examples.
+In applications, the modules should contain docstrings with a general description, command-line parameters, and examples.
 A typical example should look like: